By Anne Thompson | Thompson on Hollywood May 31, 2015 at 3:12PM

 But we’re doing “The Revenant” with him right now, so he’s been busy with that for a while.
 What film directors are excited by is that they get an opportunity to tell a much longer story, but they don't have to do it at a reduced TV rate, like it used to be.
 So the budgets on “The Knick” and “True Detective” are tantamount to a studio movie.
 So you have all the comforts and creative toys that you need to get it done.

-What are the normal budgets?
-Is it $1 million an episode?
+What are the normal budgets? $2 million for an episode?

 We’re looking for between $3 million and $6 million an episode, for a high-end cable show.